davidrichards/learn_terraform/README.md

 As I work through more of the Terraform documentation, I'll keep this in mind so I know how to store/use/lookup whatever I need.

+I made a mistake, and need to get P instances in us-west-2 instead of us-west-1.
+They gave me the resources, but in the region I asked for, the wrong region.
+The new case is [6730418791](https://console.aws.amazon.com/support/cases#/6730418791/en).

 ## Dependencies

 I created a separate directory for the dependencies, because I wanted to compare and think about things.
 This is not normal practice.
 Git is enough for that.
 Also, the `terraform init` command must be called in the new directory, which brings down a binary file for the provider.
 For AWS, that's 158M.
 Also, this confirms that I was right to ignore the `.terraform` directory in git.